 Every day unsatisfied customers cost businesses a lot of money.
 In fact, studies show that 80% of customers will switch companies after one poor service experience.

 The first step to overcoming this is to admit that you have room for improvement.
 The second step is to measure customer satisfaction to find out where you currently stand.

 Measuring customer satisfaction doesn‘t have to be complicated or expensive.
-In fact, it’s fairly simple to incorporate customer satisfaction measurement into your current customer success strategy.
+In fact, it’s fairly simple to incorporate customer feedback into your current customer success strategy.

 When embarking on any sort of campaign, it's helpful to take a step back and ask, “Why are we doing this?”

-In business, one must weigh the value of additional information (i.e. the customer satisfaction data) in relation to the cost of collecting it (i.e. the survey process).
-To be honest, if you won‘t change anything after collecting your customer satisfaction data, you’re better off not collecting it.
+In business, one must weigh the value of information — the customer satisfaction data — against the cost of collecting it — the survey process.
+To be honest, if you won‘t change anything after collecting your customer satisfaction data, you’re better off not collecting it at all.
 It's going to take time and effort, so you need to put it to use.

 - Improve key UX bottlenecks that contribute to poor customer experience.